2019 Crime Awareness & College Security Information Report Executive Summary

 - Residential Facilities - “Dormitories or other residential facilities for students on campus” is a subset of the on-campus category.
 RVCC does not have dormitories or other residential facilities for student housing.

 - Non-campus Building or Property - Any building or property owned or controlled by a student organization that is officially recognized by the institution; or Any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution’s educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
-RVCC has one Non-campus property, the Cheshire House located at 67 Winchester St Keene NH. this location provides administrative and student support to RVCC students taking classes at Keene State College.
+RVCC has one Non-campus property, RVCC @ KSC located at 88 Winchester St Keene NH. this location provides administrative and student support to RVCC students taking classes at Keene State College.

 - Public Property - All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus, or immediately adjacent to and accessible from the campus.